-English Skills - (F, S).
+CIEP 0026 (Formerly CIEP 0056) Academic English Skills - (F, S).
 This integrated course of study includes reading, writing, grammar, and listening and speaking components.
 Students may register for additional college courses as general placement and advisement recommend.
-Students will meet with their instructor to discuss progress made (as demonstrated by standardized testing and class requirements met) and be advised on the appropriate registration for the following semester.
-PREREQUISITE: Advanced English abilities as demonstrated by appropriate COMPASS test scores or approval of CIEP Coordinator.
+Completion of this course with a "C" or better will allow entry into the next level of English courses: College Reading (CIEP or READ 0033) and Intermediate Writing (CIEP or ENGL 0063).
+Prerequisites: Appropriate COMPASS test scores or approval of CIEP Coordinator.